wkh237/react-native-fetch-blob/src/README.md

 ### RNFetchBlobSession

 A `session` is an object that helps you manage files.
-It simply main a list of file path and let you use `dispose()`to delete files in this session once and for all.
+It simply maintains a list of file path and let you use `dispose()`to delete files in this session once and for all.

 #### add(path:string):RNFetchBlobSession
   Add a file path to this session.